gracesmith6504/gracesmith6504/README.md

 <br>

-- 😊 I’m @MikeTeachesCode, creator of [Holistic Coding](https://www.holisticcoding.com)
+- 😊 I’m @gracesmith6504
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Blender, Godot and React
 - 💞️ I’m looking to work as a full stack developer
-- 📫 How to reach me at my [LinkedIn profile](https://www.linkedin.com/in/michael-russell-155953a6/)
+- 📫 How to reach me at my [LinkedIn profile](www.linkedin.com/in/grace-smith-1a7798201)

 ```python